andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

 #### Success conditions

-If this was what we simply assume, the tricky bit comes now &mdash; for in order to fully integrate TDD in your daily work, you need also
+If this was what we simply assume, then now comes the tricky bit &mdash; for in order to fully integrate TDD in your daily work, you need also

-*   during your everyday coding work, in each concrete situation:
+*   _during your everyday coding work_, in each concrete situation:
     * _remember_ that you want to write a test case first;
     * _know how to do it_ (given the real-world code base you are facing);
-    * have enough time and acceptance in your team to do the extra amount of work that it takes.
+    * have enough time and acceptance in your team for the extra amount of work that it takes.

 If any of these conditions is not fulfilled, it won't happen, _even though_ you know the basic TDD cycle and _even though_ you are convinced of the advantages.
-It's simply that there has to be more than just that.
+More needs to be the case than just that.

-Let's break these three conditions down and look a little closer at them.
+Let us break down these three conditions now and take a closer look.

 **1)** In every concrete coding situation you have to _remember_ that you want to start with a test.
 Since you have presumably written software for years already without necessarily writing test cases first (or without necessarily writing them at all), this is not the first thing that will come to your mind.
-What comes to your mind first is typically something else: most likely, it's an implementation idea.
-That idea will probably pull you into doing an implementation sketch, one thing will lead to another, and you'll quickly end up with some substantial portion of working code before you even start thinking about tests.
+What comes to your mind first is typically something else: most likely, it's an implementation idea; that idea will probably pull you into doing an implementation sketch; one thing will lead to another, and you'll quickly end up with a substantial amount of working code before you even start thinking about tests.

 Of course, when you learned about TDD for the first time, you _resolved_ to do it differently.
 You submitted to the rule that says not to touch production code without a red test.
 You formed an intention to write your test cases first.
-But when you delved back into the daily coding routine, old habits swiftly kicked in and your resolutions were'nt on the forefront of your mind for much longer.
+But when you sunk back into the daily coding routine, old habits swiftly kicked in and your resolutions were'nt on the forefront of your mind for much longer.
 It's not that you didn't _want_ to do it.
 From within the middle of things you simple often didn't _remember_.

-The ability required here is called _prospective memory_ &mdash; it's a specific form of memory where you form an intention to recall something later, and then in fact _do_ recall it.
+The ability required here is called _prospective memory_ &mdash; it's a specific form of memory where you form an intention to recall something later, and then in fact _do_ recall it at that later time.
 Here's an everyday example.
-In the morning you tell yourself: "When I'm in town today for my lunch break, I must remember to buy some flowers in the shop at the corner."
+In the morning you tell yourself: "When I'm in town today for my lunch break, I must remember to buy some milk in the shop at the corner."
 Then you go off into your day.
-With weak prospective memory, you will likely not remember (after your morning commute, your first half workday, and your lunch break), and you'll walk by the corner shop thinking of something else entirely, but not buying the flowers.
+With weak prospective memory, you will likely not remember (after your morning commute, your first half workday, and your lunch break), and you'll walk by the corner shop thinking of something else entirely.
+In the evening, when you find yourself without milk, it will suddenly come back.
-In the evening, when you find yourself without them, it will suddenly come back. ("Damn, I forgot!")
-In contrast, if you have good prospective memory, when you stand up from your lunch table you will find yourself thinking: "Well, and now I'll get those flowers."
-Needless to say, it's a capacity that is developed to a different degree in different people; but of course it is something that can be learned and deliberately improved with some training.
+("Damn, I forgot!")
+In contrast, if you have good prospective memory, when you stand up from your lunch table you will find yourself thinking: "Well, and now I'll walk over to the shop and get that milk."
+Needless to say, this capacity, prospective memory, is developed to a different degree in different people; but of course it can also be learned and deliberately improved with some training.

 When you want to establish a new programming habit, such as test-driven development, then you need prospective memory.
 Most of your typical everyday